Student loans •

 If your grants, scholarships, and savings won’t cut it, you might have to consider taking out a student loan to pay for college.

 Student loans can help cover your education expenses, but debt can also become a huge financial burden.
+There are 2 primary types of loans that you can use: federal student loans and private student loans.

 To help you decide if student loans are right for you, let's break it down.